 • Environment

-The world’s first deep storage facility is being built in Finland.
-France and Germany are the second most advanced countries toward geological storage but follow diverging strategies with methods and locations still highly debated.
+OLKILUOTO - The world’s first deep geological storage facility is being built in Finland.
+France and Germany are the second most advanced countries in geological storage but have different strategies, with methods and sites still hotly debated.

 nuclear waste in europe